Contact

 Written warning

-An incubator fund must provide an investor or potential investor with a written warning before making an offer or invitation to purchase or subscribe for fund interests in an incubator fund.
-If an incubator fund issues an offering document, the written warning must be included in a prominent place in the offering document.
+A BVI incubator fund must provide an investor or potential investor with a written warning before making an offer or invitation to purchase or subscribe for fund interests in an incubator fund.
+If a BVI incubator fund issues an offering document, the written warning must be included in a prominent place in the offering document.
 If no offering document is issued, the written warning shall be provided to each investor or potential investor as a separate document.

 The written warning must clearly indicate: